semihdesticioglu/Real-time-IoT-Sensor-Data-Dashboard/README.md

 ## 2. Usage Details

-###   Step 1: Preprocessing the Dataset
+###   Step 1: Preprocessing the Dataset with PySpark
 1.1.
-Load the dataset and convert it into the required format.
+Load the dataset and convert it into the required format with PySpark.

 1.2.
 Save the preprocessed dataset to the local disk.